chantouchsek/laravel-vue-form-validator/README.md

 [![npm](https://img.shields.io/npm/dt/laravel-vue-form-validator.svg?style=flat-square)](https://npmjs.com/package/laravel-vue-form-validator)
 [![npm](https://img.shields.io/npm/dm/laravel-vue-form-validator.svg?style=flat-square)](https://npmjs.com/package/laravel-vue-form-validator)

 Wouldn't it be great if you could just use your back end to validate forms on the front end?
 This package provides a `BaseProxy` class that does exactly that.
 It can post itself to a configured endpoint and manage errors.
-The class is meant to be used with a Laravel back end.
+The class is meant to be used with a Laravel back end and it doesn't limit that you need only to work with laravel, Ruby on Rail, NodeJs, ExpressJs, or any other languages.

 Take a look at the [usage section](#usage) to view a detailed example on how to use it.